christianblandford/robotavars/README.md

 ## Functions

-To get a list of all head types, `import { headTypes } from 'robotavar'`, which returns an array of strings of all head types.
+To get a list of all head types, `import { headTypes } from 'robotavars'`, which returns an array of strings of all head types.

-To get a list of all antenna types, `import { antennaeTypes } from 'robotavar'`, which returns an array of strings of all antenna/atennae types.
+To get a list of all antenna types, `import { antennaeTypes } from 'robotavars'`, which returns an array of strings of all antenna/atennae types.

-To get a list of all mouth types, `import { mouthTypes } from 'robotavar'`, which returns an array of strings of all mouth types.
+To get a list of all mouth types, `import { mouthTypes } from 'robotavars'`, which returns an array of strings of all mouth types.

 ## Options